zenshaf01/helloworld/README.md

 Commands have:
 1. Noun: App name
 2. Verb: Action
-3. Flag: -p1 (Flags change teh behaviour of the application) (Priority)
+3. Flag: -p1 (Flags change the behaviour of the application) (Priority)
 4. Object: Value adding to todo

 Structure of a command: